k3nd0x/piglet/README.md

 I started to build this project at the beginning of my programming career so please be gentle if something is not working as expected.
 Feel free to edit or just open a issue.
 Feature requests can also be added at the issue tab.

+Currently "unsecure cookie setting" is activated to allow a login over http per default.
+If you want to access your piglet instance over the internet I highly recommend to access the site over a reverse proxy with https.
+If you accessing the piglet instance over https please disable "unsecure cookie setting".
+Just set the env var `SECURE_COOKIE` to True (default: False).